croutenard-io/website/documentation/architecture/goshippo-snipcart-formspree/shippo-snipcart-adapter/README.md

 I can use Runkit this to integrate via webhooks Snipcart and Goshippo

-Indeed, [this snipcart docs page](https://docs.snipcart.com/v3/setup/shipping#webhooks) shows that the snipcart process can be integrated with Goshippo using a Snipcart webhook  :
+Indeed, [this snipcart docs page](https://docs.snipcart.com/v3/setup/shipping#webhooks) shows that the snipcart process can be integrated with Goshippo using a Snipcart webhook.

+To implement the design, i used The runKit NoteBook which is accessible iun browser via URL : https://runkit.com/ctrtechlead/62cf1a47ebc2880009354ee7

 ### The snipcart webhook